j256/simplelogging/README.md

 own.
 It also handles arrays appropriately and supports up to 4 arguments before forcing the caller to pass in an object array or calling a different `logArgs(...)` method for variable arguments.

-I understand that this is the goal of other logging APIs as well but I don't like the requirement on classpath order to satisfy the logging connection.
-SimpleLogging includes calls directly to specific backends which can be chosen through code or configuration.
+I understand that this facade seems similar to other logging systems which separate their API from the implementation.
+What I don't like the requirement on classpath order to satisfy the connection between the API and the backend.
+SimpleLogging includes calls directly to specific backend APIs which can be chosen through code or configuration.
+This direct calling allows for more control over the backend selection and possibly fewer dependencies.

 * The source code be found on the [git repository](https://github.com/j256/simplelogging).  [![CircleCI](https://circleci.com/gh/j256/simplelogging.svg?style=svg)](https://circleci.com/gh/j256/simplelogging) [![CodeCov](https://img.shields.io/codecov/c/github/j256/simplelogging.svg)](https://codecov.io/github/j256/simplelogging/)
 * Maven packages are published via [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.j256.simplelogging/simplelogging/badge.svg?style=flat-square)](https://maven-badges.herokuapp.com/maven-central/com.j256.simplelogging/simplelogging/) [![javadoc](https://javadoc.io/badge2/com.j256.simplelogging/simplelogging/javadoc.svg)](https://javadoc.io/doc/com.j256.simplelogging/simplelogging)